Recursive properties of the characteristic polynomial of weighted lattices: Abstract

 \section{Abstract}

-The Critical Theorem, due to Henry Crapo and Gian-Carlo Rota, has been extended and generalised in many ways.
-In this paper, we describe properties of the characteristic polynomial of a weighted lattice showing that it has a recursive description.
-We use this to obtain results on critical exponents of $q$-polymatroids.
-We prove a Critical Theorem for representable $q$-polymatroids and we provide a lower bound on the critical exponent.
-We show that certain families of rank-metric codes attain this lower bound.
+In this paper, we describe properties of the characteristic polynomial of a weighted lattice and show that it has a recursive description, which we use to obtain results on the critical exponent of $q$-polymatroids.
+We give a Critical Theorem for representable $q$-polymatroids and we provide a lower bound on the critical exponent.
+We show that $q$-polymatroids arising from certain families of rank-metric codes attain this lower bound.